12th Commerce Economics Chapter 1 (Introduction to Micro Economics and Macro Economics) Maharashtra Board – Free Solution

 Reason: a) Microeconomics is the study of the behaviour of small individual economic units, like

-individual firm, individual price, individual household etc.
+an individual firm, individual price, individual household etc.

 b) Microeconomics uses slicing method.
-It splits or divides the whole economy into small individual units and
+It splits or divides the whole economy into small individual units and then studies each unit separately in detail.

 c) For example, study of individual income out of national income, study of individual demand out of aggregate demand etc.